MattKevan/framed-image-generator/README.md

 ### Series name

 This is the common name for a batch, eg Butterflies.
+Should be the Cloudinary image filename without the trailing number.

 ### Output name